Skip to page content

 Exercises to do while wearing the splint

-While wearing the splint it is important to move all the other joints in your hand.
-The end joint of your injured finger should not be bent until the period of continuous splinting has come to an end (usually 6 to 8 weeks).
+While wearing the splint it is important to move all of the other joints in your hand regularly.
+The end joint of your injured finger should not be bent until the period of continuous splinting has been completed (usually 6 to 8 weeks).

-Exercises to do when full-time splinting has ended
+Exercises to do when splinting has been removed

 Cheltenham General Hospital